zeroturnaround/xr-demo-answers/README.md

 127.0.0.1   answers.xrebel.com
 ```

-The application will then be accessible at `http://answers.xrebel.com:8080/xr-demo-answers` and you can log in with your Facebook credentials.
+The application will then for instance be accessible at `http://answers.xrebel.com:8080/xr-demo-answers` and you can log in with your Facebook credentials.